share a few of my favorite poems and tell stories;

 Beethoven’s final words:

-from my other poem about wishing to die
+from my other poem about dying

-after leaving an éclat to posterity.
+and my hope to leave an éclat to posterity.

 A cliché perhaps?

-is revealed through what we love.
+is revealed through what we loved.